Iranian Youth Cinema Society: Short Fiction Films

+Festival

 A major highlight of IYCS's activities is organizing the annual Tehran International short Film Festival (TISSF), held every October.
 The event is recognized by the Academy of Motion Picture Arts and Sciences (OSCARS®) as an official qualifying festival.
 The Grand Prize winner of TISSF receives direct entry to the OSCARS® competition.
 The festival features national and international workshops, master classes, and a variety of sections such as Silk Road (showcase of Asian cinema), Book & Cinema (exploring literature and cinema), and retrospectives.

 Alongside TISFF, IYCS organizes three annual domestic festivals-rotated among various cities-to further promote emerging talents nationwide.
 Only films funded by IYCS compete, and main award winners are granted direct entry to the TISFF.